joyrexus/shopify-auth-demo/README.md

 ```
 open http://localhost:8080/?shop=YOUR_SHOP_NAME
 ```
-... where `YOUR_SHOP_NAME` is the name of the shop you'd like your app to get authorized to access.
+... where `YOUR_SHOP_NAME` is the name of a shop that you administer.
+This will initiate the OAuth flow and callout to the Shopify provider, prompting you to authenticate with the shop and explicitly grant the app access.

 The shop name is reflected in the url used to access the shop's storefront (`YOUR_SHOP_NAME.myshopify.com`).

-This will initiate the OAuth flow and callout to the Shopify provider, prompting you to authenticate with the shop and explicitly grant the app access.
+For example, if you have admin level access to a shop named "autopints" (`autopints.myshopify.com`), you can grant your app access to the shop via `http://localhost:8080/?shop=autopints`.